 We try to take our clients on a journey of mutual learning, research, and discovery, to enjoy with us the process of design, and to instil ownership of the outcome.

 Buildings have the ability to dramatically enrich their context and to respond to context in a respectful and sensitive way.
 Buildings must add value to their context.

 We don’t make a move until we have gained an appreciation of the site and its context – geographical, historical, and cultural.

 As cities densify, they become less hospitable.
 Public space can diminish.
 People can feel alienated.
 Inequality can increase.
 Design is capable of addressing most challenges, albeit not all, confronting cities.

 We focus upon repairing past damage, making new connections, devising more equitable public realms, and improving the experience of all modes of movement.

-We recognise that climate change is largely human-induced.
-Cities are major contributors, especially as energy consumers and heat sinks.
+We recognise climate change is the world’s greatest challenge and is largely caused by human intervention.
+Cities are major contributors to climate change, including as consumers of energy, and as heat sinks.